-Teaching Your Baby to Sleep With Love: A Q+A With Molly Leighton, Sleep Coach at Restfully Sleep
+Teaching Your Baby to Sleep With Love: Q+A With Sleep Coach Molly Leighton

 For today’s installment of Clean Living Conversations, I’d like to introduce you to Molly Leighton.
-Molly is a wife, toddler mom, and a REST Coach at Restfully Sleep, which means she is a certified pediatric sleep coach.
-She completed her certification at REST Academy and has been helping families — including ours! — with sleep training since 2018.
+Molly is a wife, toddler mom, and founder of Sleep Shore Sleep Consulting, which means she is a certified pediatric sleep coach.
+She completed her certification at Dream School and has been helping families — including ours! — with sleep for the last year and a half.

 I’ve gotten lots of questions over the last few months about Skylar’s sleep schedule and what has worked best for our family.
 My answer?
 Working with Molly!
-Restfully is a leader in sleep health and wellness and uses proven sleep science, success data, and empathetic coaching to help solve sleep issues and deficiencies for children of all ages.
-The team of REST Coaches at Restfully creates customized sleep plans based on each child and family’s unique set of development considerations.
+Molly creates customized sleep plans based on each child and family’s unique set of development considerations.
 Skye, Mike, and I have had a fantastic experience with the program and (spoiler alert!) our baby girl is now a great sleeper.
 The best part is that I feel really good about how we got there since we were hesitant about the process.

 Teaching Your Baby to Sleep: Sleep Training Q&A